seoyong/goact/README.md

 ## [Authentication](goact-api/2-Authentication.md)

-All access to user data in Beddit is authenticated with access tokens.
+All access to user data in goAct is authenticated with access tokens.
 This chapter describes how authentication works and how access token is obtained.

 ## Resources